googlearchive/ChromeWebLab/Orchestra/hw/tutorial/Readme.md

 ## Building the Base

+1. Layout on Clock Face
 We're going to lay out all the cutlines on the clock face first.
 First, draw two perpendicular diameters.
 Make a mark at 2" and 2 1/4" in from the circle's edge along each line.
 The 2" mark is where we're going to drill.

+2. Drill and Cut Slots

+3. Cut Cam and other Parts

+4. Predrill for Screws

+5. Attach cams to servos

+6. Align servos in slots and mark

+7. Attach Hinges and Servos

+8. Attach Base Legs

+9. Connect wiring

+10. Glue Glasses

+11. Make Threaded Bead

+12. Tune Glasses with water

+13. Fire it up!